The Beginning of Forever

 Ms. Tierney knocked on the door, then twisted the handle and poked her head inside.
 She was disrupting the first ten minutes of class, so nothing really important was going on.
 "Mr. Haversham?"
 Ms. Tierney called out, and the teacher behind the desk immediately turned to face her.
 "Could I speak with you for a moment?"

 He nodded, and told the class to wait for him, to read chapter nine while he was speaking with the counselor, and slipped out the door.
-His eyes immediately fell on Temperance, who stood there with a worn out second-hand copy of the Bio book used in his class, and a ratty backpack slung over her shoulder.
+His eyes immediately fell on Temperance, who stood there with a worn out second-hand copy of the Bio text used in his class, and a ratty backpack slung over her shoulder.

 "Is this the freshman transfer?" he asked knowingly.
 He had already been informed last Friday.
 This wasn't a surprise to him.